aboutcode-org/scancode.io/docs/introduction.rst

 are planning to start a new one, consider the following questions:

-1. **Automation**: Is the project part of a larger compliance program (as opposed to a one-of) and that you require automation?
+1. **Automation**: Is the project part of a larger compliance program (as opposed to a one-off) and that you require automation?
 2. **Complexity**: Does the project use many third-party components or technologies?
 3. **Reproducibility**: Is it important that the results are reproducible, traceable, and auditable?